alvin99alex/Magical-Arena/README.md

 2. DisplayResult() method displays result accordingly.
 3. After any attack the result will be shown as "Nothing happened" or "Defenders health decreased by x to y"
 4. Code is properly executing well.With full explantion and base cases
-5. For calculation Simply ressursive approach is taken in consideration where a attacker will be the next defender
+5. For calculation Simply reccursive approach is taken in consideration where a attacker will be the next defender